-In addition to improving the rulemaking process, transparency and disclosure can increase public trust and confidence in AI applications.
-At times, such disclosures may include identifying when AI is in use, for instance, if appropriate for addressing questions about how the application impacts human end users.
-Agencies should be aware that some applications of AI could increase human autonomy.
+In addition to improving the rulemaking process, transparency and disclosure can increase public trust and confidence in AI applications by allowing (a) non-experts to understand how an AI application works and (b) technical experts to understand the process by which AI made a given decision.
+Such disclosures, when required, should be written in a format that is easy for the public to understand and may include identifying when AI is in use, for instance, if appropriate for addressing questions about how the application impacts human end users.
+Disclosures may be required to preserve the ability of human end users and other members of the public to make informed decisions, although agencies should be aware that some applications of AI could improve or assist human decision-making.
 Agencies should carefully consider the sufficiency of existing or evolving legal, policy, and regulatory environments before contemplating additional measures for disclosure and transparency.
-What constitutes appropriate disclosure and transparency is context-specific, depending on assessments of potential harms, the magnitude of those harms, the technical state of the art, and the potential benefits of the AI application.
+What constitutes appropriate disclosure and transparency is context-specific, depending on assessments of potential harms (including those resulting from the exploitation of disclosed information), the magnitude of those harms, the technical state of the art, and the potential benefits of the AI application.